umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

     ![TOP Panel](prbs/top.png)

-1. To start PRBS, go to the nanoDAQ command line and enter `./dcbutil.py prbs on`
+1. To start PRBS, go to the nanoDAQ command line and enter `./dcbutil.py prbs on -g 10`

 2. Open the PRBS panel by going to the top MiniDAQ hardware panel and clicking **PRBS**.